 Why It Is Used

-one series of injections rather than two series.
+only one series of injections.
+People get the vaccines together rather than separately.
 The U.S. Food and Drug

 Administration (FDA) has approved its use only for people age 18 or older who